kshedden/case_studies/methods/factor-overview.md

 An embedding approach is linear if $Z = BX$ for a fixed
 $q\times p$ matrix $B$.
-The matrix $B$ may be based on training data, in which case the embedding is *adaptive*  In other settings
+The matrix $B$ may be based on training data, in which case the embedding is *adaptive*.
+In other settings
 $B$ is completely independent of any data and the embedding is *non-adaptive*.
 Linear embedding algorithms